linuxgurugamer/MissionPlanner/README.md

 	New (button)					Creates a new mission
 	Clear All (button)				Clears all the steps, but keeps the mission info Save (button)					Save to existing file
-	Save As... (button)				Save to new file Load/Import... (button)			Load or import a mission.
+	Save As... (button)				Save to new file, prompts for a new mission name; overwrite/auto-increment lives behind Save As (plain Save overwrites silently) Load/Import... (button)			Load or import a mission.
 Imports get added to the end Close (button)

-Save As… prompts for a new mission name; overwrite/auto-increment lives behind Save As (plain Save overwrites silently)

-Crew-count validator button in Details (when in flight)

-Fixed-width Title field in Details; tighter Type selector arrows

-Column width tuning sliders + persist UI (positions, skin, tuning)

-Auto-save on details close/switch + save indicator (red on error)

-Load dialog with delete, show-all toggle

-Toolbar button; hides on pause; drag from anywhere (DragWindow at end)

 Note regarding docking ports:
 	Most known docking ports are recognized.
 Specifically, the following part modules are recognized as being docking ports: